Tyalgum, New South Wales: Background

 Tyalgum is situated at the junction of the Pumpenbil and Tyalgum creeks, which provide Tyalgum with its water supply.
-During early years of settlement, these waterways would have been used to transport giant red cedar logs that were felled in the area.
+During early years of settlement, these waterways would have been used to transport the giant red cedar logs that were felled in the area.
 Other natural features include the valley environment around the village, created by the Border Ranges and Mount Warning.
+As forestry declined, the area became used for dairy farming and other cropping, the local dairy industry being the reason for the 1913 opening of a Norco butter processing plant ("Butter Factory") as with a number of similar villages and townships in the region.
+The Butter Factory ceased operation in 1947 but the building remains, located opposite the Tyalgum Hotel (originally the New State Hotel) and has been the site of various business ventures since then (see "external links").